In this article, we explain the GRPI model and why it’s useful for team development and effectiveness.

 It gives the team a shared understanding and acceptance of what they want to achieve and how they are going to achieve it.

-A team cannot be called as such if the members have a fragmented idea of their goal.
+A team cannot be called as such if the team members have a fragmented idea of their goal.

 Without a commitment from the members, they will not produce the results they are expecting.